caleb1248/webquery/README.md

 # WebQuery

-A simple to query your postgres database.
+A simple web ui to query your postgres database.

 ## How to run